Unified Patent Court

 All UPC judges and their current capacities

-The Unified Patent Court currently employs 129 legally and technically qualified judges.
-The court recently created a third panel at the Court of Appeal and appointed additional judges in both fields.
+The Unified Patent Court currently employs 134 legally and technically qualified judges.
+The court recently created a second panel at the Local Division Düsseldorf and appointed 10 additional legally qualified judges since the beginning of 2026.
 JUVE Patent presents the complete list and the current capacities of the UPC judges.
 The editorial team will update this overview on a regular basis.

 UPC Court of Appeal